 To achieve smoother, ongoing discussions, a Communications and Corporate Social Responsibility (CSR) Department was created, with a team of Interested Parties Managers (IPMs) in charge of maintaining community dialogue.
 A community relations office was also opened in Koné, the capital of the Nord Province, in order to establish closer ties with the region's communities.

 The department has been given two strategic objectives: first, to structure relations with local bodies and communities around issues that involve the company; and second, to ramp up the company's contributions to community well-being.

 Contributing to the region's development

-Nearly 1,900 employees, 16 billion CFP francs in salaries and social security contributions, 1,200 partner companies, 10,000 direct, indirect, and induced jobs...
-These figures, which relate to the company's direct activities in 2018, convey only some of the contributions the Group has made to the region's development.
+Nearly 2,150 employees, 8,000 direct, indirect, and induced jobs...
+These figures, which relate to the company's direct activities in 2020, convey only some of the contributions the Group has made to the region's development.

 In addition to the direct and indirect economic benefits it creates through jobs and sub-contracting, SLN also works tirelessly to diversify the country's economy beyond nickel extraction, in partnership with local municipalities and micro-credit institutions.

 - 120 economic projects supported, including via micro-credit, in collaboration with partner associations (ADIE, Initiative NC, etc.).

 As part of its sponsorship program, Le Nickel-SLN, the company also supports numerous projects every year, in five key areas: social action, the environment, sports, culture, and science & learning.

 The company's social initiatives, which include contributions to infrastructure development, have helped the country build bridges, supply drinking water, and develop social and educational programs.
 These programs are developed under multi-party agreements between SLN, local communities, mining towns, and their associated provinces.